CasAndreu/ldaRobust/README.md

 Eventually the package will be on CRAN... but for now, use the following instructions to install it in your local machine.

 1. Download or Clone a copy of this `ldaRobust` repository-directory.
-Click on the green `Clone or download` botton on the upper right corner of the page to get the cloning link or to download a zipped version of the repository.
+Click on the green `Clone or download` button on the upper right corner of the page to get the cloning link or to download a zipped version of the repository.

 2. Make sure you have the following dependencies installed: `devtools` and `SnowballC` If you don't, you will have to install them in `R` by typing: